renswilderom/history-of-sociology/README.md

 # history-of-sociology
-Scripts to clean the Sociology corpus used in Seperating the wheat from the chaff
+Scripts to prepare the Sociology corpus which is analyzed in Seperating the wheat from the chaff